Sharks in Australian waters

 Shark links (a selection of the many available on the Web)

-The Department of Sustainability, Environment, Water, Population and Communities is not responsible for the content of the following websites.
+The Department of the Environment is not responsible for the content of the following websites.

 - Australian Shark Attack File